-Investment risk plays an important role in the life of a hedge fund manager, but technology risk should not.
+Investment risk plays an important role in the life of an investment firm's manager, but technology risk should not.
 When it comes to your firm’s technology systems and operations, you want things to run efficiently, not add more stress to your already crowded plate.

-Mitigating technology risk is a critical step to ensuring your hedge fund operates smoothly and successfully.
+Mitigating technology risk is a critical step to ensuring your firm operates smoothly and successfully.
 Following are a few areas to keep in mind as you evaluate your firm’s technology risk:

 Layers of Redundancy

 One way to reduce your firm’s technology risk is to add layers of redundancy throughout your infrastructure.
 Whether you’re utilizing a cloud infrastructure or an on-premise environment, your servers, networking and telecomm lines should feature N+1 availability, a configuration in which multiple components have at least one independent backup component to ensure system functionality continues in the event of a failure.

 Beyond redundant systems, it’s critical your firm employs DR and BCP strategies to protect systems and the overall business from succumbing to an outage or disruption.
 A complete disaster recovery solution will leverage replication technology to mirror your production environment to an offsite location.
 If and when a disaster strikes, employees can access data and applications virtually without missing a beat.
 Outside of technology systems, you can mitigate risk by relying on a business continuity plan to protect employees and processes.
 Ensure your business continuity plan is communicated throughout the firm and all individuals have a thorough understanding of what to do and where to go if business is interrupted.